-Farmhouse decor can be approached in so many ways, creating a totally unique look in every setting.
+Farmhouse décor can be approached in a variety of ways to create a totally unique look in every setting.
 While some may choose to do farmhouse in a rainbow of hues, this achromatic approach proves to be equally gorgeous.
-The black and white color palette, accompanied by wooden accents proves to be chic, but still rustic at its core.
+The black and white color palette accompanied by wooden accents proves to be chic, but it's still rustic at its core.

 Utilize Your Kitchen Space

 We're big fans of a formal dining room, but this kitchen setup is what farmhouse décor dreams are made of.
-The white marble countertop contrasted by the industrial-inspired stools is inviting—just how the farmhouse style was designed to be.
-And don't even get us started on the color of those cabinets.
+The white marble countertop contrasts with the industrial-inspired stools is inviting—just how the farmhouse style was designed to be.
+And don't even get us started on the stunning color of those cabinets.

 Try A Moody Approach

-While we love the bright, airy approaches to farmhouse living, this dark, moody, and almost-masculine dining room is giving those light spaces a run for their money.
+While we love the bright, airy approaches to farmhouse living, this dark and moody dining room is giving those light spaces a run for their money.
 The deep green color on the walls and ceilings pairs brilliantly with the rich oak dining set.